These fluffy pancakes, made with whole wheat flour and Greek yogurt, are perfect for a relaxing breakfast on the weekend.

 I hope you are convinced now that you HAVE to make these pancakes, like... tomorrow!

 I love my pancakes topped with maple syrup and berries, but chocolate chips, butter and pancake syrup are really great too.
+How do you like your pancakes and what are some breakfast traditions at your house?

 - 2 eggs